accesscode-2-1/kitkat/unit-0/week-0.md

 ### Extra comments / Anything you want your program managers to know

+Vanice wasn't able to attend because she was setting up her computer!
+But now she's all caught up.

 ### Next Week

 * Next Week’s think piece: